 Foxes are rather common creatures, found in both rural settings and more populated areas like towns and even major cities.
-They’re wily creatures and have a reputation for making messes that they often didn’t create, though these scavenging predators can pose a danger to some pets and livestock.
+They’re wily creatures and have a reputation for making messes that they often didn’t actually create, though these scavenging predators can pose a danger to some pets and livestock.

 Generally, foxes have no interest in bothering you and will run if encountered.
-But they are predators, and a tasty meal won’t be passed up if it looks like an easy kill.
+But they are predators and a tasty meal won’t be passed up if it looks like an easy kill.
 It’s a pretty rare occurrence, but in some situations, foxes can attack and eat dogs.
 It’s happened before, but it’s such a rarity and so easily avoided that there’s not much cause for concern.

-They’re Naturally Fearful of Humans
+Foxes Are Naturally Fearful of Humans

 When you see a fox, they usually turn tail and run quickly.
 That’s because foxes are naturally fearful of humans.
 After all, we do hunt and kill them.
 You might not, but plenty of other people do hunt and trap foxes.
 Since this is the case, foxes aren’t often going to put themselves in a situation where they have to deal with a person.